Motivation-enhancing drug: Serotonin 5-HT_{2A} receptor agonists

 The DOx serotonergic psychedelic 2,5-dimethoxy-4-propylamphetamine (DOPR), which acts as an agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors, has shown pro-motivational effects in rodents at sub-hallucinogenic doses or so-called "microdoses".
 DOPR's close analogue 2,5-dimethoxy-4-ethylamphetamine (DOET) has also been clinically studied at sub-hallucinogenic doses as a "psychic energizer".
 The non-hallucinogenic 4C analogue Ariadne (4C-DOM) has indirect dopaminergic effects in rodents and pro-motivational effects in monkeys as well.
 ASR-2001 (2CB-5PrO), a non-hallucinogenic TWEETIO analogue of the related 2C serotonergic psychedelic 2C-B, is under development for use as a stimulant-like medication for the treatment of psychiatric disorders.
+AB-300, another non-hallucinogenic serotonin 5-HT_{2A} receptor agonist and Ariadne-related drug, has also been reported to produce pro-motivational effects in rodents and is under development for potential medical use to treat apathy in Parkinson's disease.
 In addition to the preceding, certain psychedelics like 2C-B, 2C-D, DOM, DOET, 5-MeO-DiPT, 5-MeO-MiPT, and LSD, among others, have mild stimulant-like effects in humans.

 Serotonin 5-HT_{2C} receptor antagonists

 Serotonin 5-HT_{2C} receptor antagonists, such as SB-242084, show pro-motivational effects in animals.
 In addition, SB-242084 has shown modest stimulant-like and reinforcing effects in monkeys.
 In accordance with the preceding, serotonin 5-HT_{2C} receptor antagonists like SB-242084 and SB-206553 have been found to increase dopamine levels in the nucleus accumbens.

 Agomelatine is a potent melatonin MT_{1} and MT_{2} receptor agonist and weak serotonin 5-HT_{2B} and 5-HT_{2C} receptor antagonist that is marketed as an antidepressant.
 It has been found to increase norepinephrine and dopamine levels in the frontal cortex in rodents, though notably not in the striatum or nucleus accumbens (in contrast to other serotonin 5-HT_{2C} receptor antagonists), and for this reason has sometimes been described as a "norepinephrine–dopamine disinhibitor" ("NDDI").
 Due to its indirect dopaminergic effects, the drug has been suggested as a possible treatment for disorders of diminished motivation like anhedonia and abulia.
 It has been found to be effective in the treatment of apathy in people with dementia and was reported to reverse escitalopram-associated apathy in a case report.
+However, the serotonin 5-HT_{2C} receptor antagonism of typical clinical doses of agomelatine in humans has been questioned and is controversial.